 4. Follow the Sun to Where It Doesn’t Rain

 There is always a chance that it will be nice and dry in another city which is just a stone’s throw away from your base in Italy.

-The first thing I do on a rainy day in Vicenza – a gorgeous Palladian city where I have been living for close to five years now – is to check the weather forecast for Venice and Verona.
-Both are about three-quarters of an hour and in opposite directions away from Vicenza.
-You wouldn’t believe it how often it may be raining in one, but not in the other.
+The first thing I used to do on a rainy day in Vicenza – a gorgeous Palladian city in Northern Italy where I lived for six years – was to check the weather forecast for Venice and Verona.
+Both are about three-quarters of an hour away from Vicenza but in the opposite direction to one another.
+You wouldn’t believe it how often it could be raining in one, but not in the other.

-Hence, I head in the direction of the sun.
+Hence, I would head in the direction of the sun.

-Even a short travel time away from wherever you are in Italy, you are bound to find an exciting destination to spend the day exploring.
+It doesn’t matter where you are in Italy.
+There is so much to do and see in this beautiful country.
+A short travel time away you are bound to find an exciting destination to spend the day exploring.
 Just check the weather forecast before you get on the train or in the car.
-Here are a few helpful lists with many ideas for day trips to get you started:

 - Day Trips from Padua, Italy – Over 35 Unmissable Destinations in the Veneto, Lombardy and Emilia-Romagna